 There is a new epidemic sweeping the world, and it is not the virus.
 It´s stress and anxiety.
-So many people now experience stress and anxiety around the globe, and it becomes the new normal.
-Your health is at risk now more than ever especially if you don’t know how to relieve stress and anxiety and where it comes from.
+So many people now experience stress and anxiety around the globe, and it has become the new normal.
+Your health is at risk now more than ever, especially if you don’t know how to relieve stress and anxiety and where it comes from.

 Why are stress and anxiety bad for your health?